St Bees Priory: St Bees Man

-During an archaeological dig in 1981 in the area of the 14th-century ruined chapel at the east end, a number of medieval burials were uncovered, and the remains of an earlier building on a different alignment to the Priory was found.
-The most significant find was of a man aged 35–45 in a lead coffin in a stone vault, given the name St Bees Man, whose body was in a remarkable state of preservation.
+During an archaeological dig in 1981 in the area of the 14th-century ruined chapel at the east end, a number of medieval burials were uncovered, and the remains of an earlier building on a different alignment to the priory was found.
+The most significant find was of a man aged 35–45 in a lead coffin in a stone vault, given the name St Bees Man, whose body was well-preserved.
 It has now been determined with a high degree of probability that he was Anthony de Lucy, a knight, who died in 1368 in the Teutonic Crusades in Prussia.
 Although the body was about six hundred years old, his nails, skin and stomach contents were found to be in near-perfect condition.
 After his death the vault was enlarged to take the body of his sister, Maud de Lucy, who died in 1398.
 The probable effigies of both Maud and Anthony can be seen in the extensive history display in the priory, which includes the shroud in which he was wrapped.